crissobrino/diabetes-retinopathy/README.md

 ### What didn't work

-Kept here because the debugging is arguably more informative than the final
-recipe:

 | Change tried | Why it was dropped |
 |---|---|
 | CLAHE before `CropByEye` | Alters global intensity so the fixed 0.10 threshold mis-segments the retinal disc. |